Home U.S. Labor Laws North Carolina Labor Laws

 North Carolina is committed to providing equal employment opportunities, prohibiting discrimination based on factors such as race, religion, gender, and age.
 Employers must adhere to both federal and state EEO laws, including the North Carolina Equal Employment Practices Act (NCEEPA).

-Employers in North Carolina may not discriminate against job applicants based on…
+Employers in NC may not discriminate against job applicants or employees based on:

 - Religion